12 Agile principles: how an agile approach transforms business processes

 3. After each sprint the customer receives a working version of the product that can be used and evaluated.
 Example: an IT company was building an online booking service.

-4. Instead of spending a year building the full version, they shipped updates every three weeks: first they added date selection, then filters, then payment integration.
+4. Instead of spending a year building the full version, they released updates every three weeks: first date selection, then filters, then payment integration.

 5. Customers started using the service after just two months instead of waiting a year.
 Business value of this principle: